ywarezk/node-zamin/README.md

 We can create a dynamic response by querying a database and based on the database create a response that is adjusted for the current user.
 We will learn how to build REST server.

+## How the course is divided

+It's very hard to create an Http server application using only Node.js Node.js contains very basic tools for creating such an app.
+That is why to accomplish our goal of creating backend applications we usually combine Node.js with another library for create our backend app.

+We will combine Node.js and Express.js to create a server and the course will be divided to 2:
+- Node part
+- Express part.

 ## Prerequisites

 I'm assuming you have basic knowledge and experience with Javascript.